berlinplan/berlinplan.github.io/readme.md

 ---------

-## e-car: good for Environment and Atomic war for earth ?
+## e-cars: positive impact on the environment but destruction of the earth through atomic war?

-e-cars Create such a inequality that only can be solveb by a "violent shock ".
+E-cars lead to such inequality that only a violent shock can solve it.

 Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors below 14 nanometers.
 Electric cars require ten times as many chips as petrol or diesel, leading to chip shortages.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
 This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)

-Would Economic Sanctions, brain drain,  Migration of youth,  negativ handle Balance.
-Corroupt psychopathic goverment pushes a society to "international violent shock"?

 Which is the correct Solution? solve Environment Issues -> Block streets?activity Instagram? get Position in Psychopathical System, collect Follower, Money, popoularity?